She pulled me to the side while the rest of the class made their way onto the playground for recess.

 “Naw, you’re going to do something when you grow up and he’ll be in jail somewhere – he’s just mad.”

-For some reason I believed him and strangely enough, his words were prescient.
+For some reason I always believed my brother and strangely enough, his words were prescient.

-My nemesis did a tour of duty as a number in the prison industrial complex – while my proclivity for words lead me to academia where I procured undergraduate and graduate degrees.
+My nemesis did a tour of duty as a number in the prison industrial complex (like my brother told me he would years before) – while my proclivity for words lead me down a path that ran parallel to his.